 It's also very inspiring to be in the company of uniguely attractive & talented people because they raise the standards of performance, creativity & presentation - all of which is demonstrably beneficial to a bands' public appeal.

 In practice however, this proved troublesome & evasive at best.
-Naively assuming my view about talented people to be 'the norm' (among career musicians) proved to be my downfall on so many occasions.
-While I preferred to work alongside the most talented & attractive people that could possibly be found, other band members simply saw them as 'threatening' - as rivals who's talents were to be 'hidden' - for fear of being 'upstaged.' (???)
+Assuming my view about talented people to be 'the norm' (among career musicians) was what proved to be my downfall on so many occasions.
+While I preferred to work alongside the most talented & attractive people that could possibly be found, the other band members simply saw them as 'a threat' - rivals who's talents were to be 'hidden' - for fear of being 'upstaged.' (???)

 If the band had a heart-throb loved by women, instead of seeing that as a feather in the cap of the band, (& hence something that could get us more gigs) other members would get upset because it wasn't them the women were drooling over.